How I teach Regenerating Places

 It took me years to have the confidence to leave the linear order of the spec behind and take a different approach from here on but it’s an approach that I’ve found works for me.
 We start with a study of projects in Cornwall.
 Having always worked in London schools, the rural environment of Cornwall feels like a different world for many of the students I’ve taught and the majority have never been there.
 So, to set the scene, I ask students to watch the 2023 Simon Reeve Returns to Cornwall documentary that highlights the seasonality of employment in Cornwall.

 From here, we look at numerous regeneration projects in Cornwall.
 Through studying the Eden Project, the Superfast Broadband project, Newquay Aerohub, Newquay Airport and Lobbs Farm Shop much of the content around the management and success of regeneration is explored.
 By now, students are used to my A3 summary sheets that ask them to summarise their notes under the spec points and I use them again here to ensure that students are clear in what we studied and how it relates to the questions they might be asked.
+As you can see from these sheets, we cover 4.7a, all of 4.8, all of 4.9, all of 4.10 and all of 4.12 through these rural case studies.

 From rural Cornwall we head to the Olympic Park- an environment much closer to home and one that we likely visit on a fieldtrip.
 Again, a GEO lesson is used to introduce the case study before much of EQ3 and EQ4 is covered through the teaching of the regeneration project, consideration of why it was needed and exploration of the extent to which it has been a success.
 If time allows, I will unpack this academic paper to allow students to experience of reading a journal article and see what university life might be like.
 Of the other articles out there, this is a personal must-use.
+Again, A3 summary sheets are used and, as above, we cover 4.7a, all of 4.8, all of 4.9, all of 4.10 and all of 4.11 through this urban case study.

 Whilst studying the Olympic Park, gentrification arises as a concept and an issue.
 This is another example of something not explicitly on the spec that I think is essential to acknowledge and explicitly teach.
 This lecture on the RGS Schools website is really useful here- it can be done in class or watched independently by students.